 Hey, I'm Stephen

-I'm an engineer in North Texas with a toddler, two dogs, 3 cats, and a front yard I couldn't leave alone.
+I'm a petroleum engineer in North Texas with a toddler, two dogs, 3 cats, and a front yard I couldn't leave alone.
 I built Pollinator Patch because I spent months trying to figure out which native plants would work in my yard without getting a letter from the HOA.

 How this started